 We have showroom items and various displays of windows and doors at our facility, located at 346 Anthony Trail in Northbrook.
 If you’d like to stop by, our hours are 8 am to 5 pm Monday through Friday.
 However, we typically bring samples to you, right in your own home.
 We make the process as time efficient and convenient as possible.

 Why should I buy Pella windows from you instead of going directly to Pella?

 Why should I buy windows from you instead of a big box store?

 For the same reasons we recommend clients buy from us instead of Pella directly: we offer peace of mind by selling windows from several name brand manufacturers; we are a local, family owned company; we’re easier to reach and offer more personal attention than a big box store.
 If you have questions or concerns, you can call us and we’ll pick up the phone.
-You avoid calling into an impersonal, automated phone system to try to reach someone who can answer your questions.
+You avoid falling into an impersonal, automated phone system to try to reach someone who can answer your questions.

 What type of windows should I buy: vinyl or wood?

 If I buy Pella or Marvin windows and have a problem with them 5 or 10 years from now, who do I call?

 Your satisfaction is our top priority.
-We are responsible to you.
-If you have an issue, call us, whether it has been 5 years, 10 years or even longer.
+If you have an issue, call us, whether it has been 5 years, 10 years, or even longer.
 While you can call the window manufacturer, please let us do the legwork for you!